tmux-python/tmuxp/doc/what_is_tmux.rst

 This is about the text dimension.
 This is about fixed-width fonts and that old fashioned black terminal.

-tmux is like... launching a window manager like KDE, gnome, inside the text dimension.
-Tmux let's a terminal:
+tmux is to the consle what a graphical environment like your desktop in os x, windows or linux, but inside the text dimension.
+Inside tmux you
+can:

 - multitask inside of a terminal, run multiple applications
 - have multiple command lines in the same window